The CGSE office (OPAL) is located on 6 Choate Road, nestled in between Little and Brown residence halls.

 Gender identity is a person's internal sense of being a man or a woman, a boy or a girl.
 Sexual orientation is someone's sexual attraction to others who may be of the opposite sex, the same sex, or either sex.
 Like other people, people who identify as Transgendered can be heterosexual, gay, lesbian or bisexual.

-The CGSE is a safe space that is welcoming of all students, and the Center staff is available to talk to anyone at any time.
-Additionally, the CGSE has a library with several books and articles on gender identity and being transgender.
+The CGSE office is a safe space that is welcoming of all students, and the staff are available to talk to anyone at any time.
+Additionally, the CGSE office has a selection of books and articles on gender identity and being transgender.
 Counseling and Human Development at Dartmouth offers counseling to students who may be questioning their gender identity and would like to discuss it confidentially with someone.
 There are several campus organizations that provide LGBTQ resources including the Dartmouth Gender & Sexual Diversity & LGBTQIA+ Advising.